Dimedime-d/kptranslation/README.md

 This is a translation of the game Kururin Paradise.
 I moved this repo from a private one on Bitbucket.
 I'm cleaning up my code to make it more presentable for public users.
+I'm also working on a wiki, putting all my documentation there.

 ## How to use